How long does the trademark protection last and what is the territory of protection?

 A trademark can be cancelled from the register in three cases;

-- if the trademark does not comply with the legal requirements for granting
+-if the trademark does not comply with the legal requirements for granting

-- if it is in conflict with an earlier trademark
+-if it is in conflict with an earlier trademark

-- in case the trademark has not been used after the grace period of time.
+-in case the trademark has not been used after the grace period of time.

 Invalidation terminates legal protection.

 Absolute grounds refer to the incapability of marks to be distinctive or graphically presented.
 Furthermore, deceptive marks or marks that are against the public order will also be automatically refused.
 In comparison, the relative grounds for refusal are always in connection with earlier trademarks and their related rights.
-In spite of the fact that most national offices scrutinize trademarks for similar or identical previous ones, the result of the search is not taken into account at granting (see EU TM opposition).
+In spite of the fact that most national offices scrutinise trademarks for similar or identical previous ones, the result of the search is not taken into account at granting (see EU TM opposition).

-In many countries trademark holders are provided the opportunity to step up against new trademarks until their registration is finalized.
+In many countries trademark holders are provided the opportunity to step up against new trademarks until their registration is finalised.
 The practice is granted by the authorities so as to make it easier to avoid possible infringements.
 Each jurisdiction provides a certain period of time, during which the opposition has to be filed.
 As many difficulties may occur during the process, the assistance of a qualified trademark attorney deemed to be essential.

 In most countries foreign applicants are obliged to appoint a local representative who can take care of their case before the national authorities.
 Nevertheless, in order to avoid unrecoverable mistakes it is strongly recommended to seek professional assistance also in those countries where local representation is not required.